These days, the worst way to save money is to find a great deal.

 Explaining the economy is both big and boring.
 The United States’ gross domestic product exceeds $22 trillion.
 That number is so massive it doesn’t matter.

 Sometimes, small numbers speak loudly.
 Over the past year, the price of a hearty breakfast has soared.
-Egg prices are up 12 percent.
-Bacon prices are up 20 percent.
+Egg prices went up 60 percent in 2022.

 When it comes to food, gasoline, and other staples, you need to act decisively and swiftly to save money…